GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 (1) First, “death prevented them from continuing in the office” (Heb.
 7:23b).

-(2) Second, because the high priests are also sinners, they “need to offer sacrifices . . . first for his own sins, and then for the sins of the people” (Heb.
+(2) Second, because the high priests are also sinners, they “need to offer sacrifices… first for his own sins, and then for the sins of the people” (Heb.
 7:27).

 (3) Third, their animal “sacrifices are an annual reminder of sins, because it is impossible for the blood of bulls and goats to take away sins” (Heb.
 10:4).